P403n1x87/austin/README.md

 python3 utils/resolve.py mysamples.austin > mysamples_resolved.austin
 ~~~

-Internally, the script uses `addr2line(1)` to determine source and line number
+Internally, the script uses `addr2line(1)` to determine the source name and line
-given an address, when possible.
+number given an address, when possible.

 > Whilst `austinp` comes with a stripped-down implementation of `addr2line`, it
 > is only used for the "where" option, as resolving symbols at runtime is